-A weekly CASE activity (from King's College University of London's Cognitive Acceleration through Science Education) gives your brain a workout.
+investigation.
+You will be taught by science teachers in specialist laboratories, and as extension, work towards science badges.
+Regular CASE activities (from King's College University of London's Cognitive Acceleration through Science Education) prepare you to 'think like a scientist'.